History and Traditions

 - We continue to offer treasures for everyone from high end items to drastically discounted items as well as serve as a community gathering place for patrons to visit daily.

 College Scholarship Program

-The Houston Junior Forum established the College Scholarship Program in March 1976.
-The program benefits the best-qualified high school graduates who have attended the HJF Community House Preschool.
-Qualified students receive $2,000 for each academic year.
-The scholarship support continues each year up to four years if requirements are fulfilled.
-Funds may be used for tuition, books, living expenses or technical supplies.
-After receiving an undergraduate degree, students may apply for additional monies to complete graduate degrees.
-The College Scholarship Committee members maintain contact with each recipient throughout the year.
+The College Scholarship Program benefits the best qualified high school graduates who graduated from the HJF Community House Preschool.
+Award recipients continue to receive support for up to four years if Program requirements are fulfilled.
+College Scholarship Committee members maintain contact with each recipient throughout the year.

-Since its inception, the program has awarded over $1,044,000 in scholarships to students.
-Over 200 Community House Preschool graduates have benefited from the program.
-With the support of their families and HJF College Scholarship Committee “Mentor Moms,” recipients have become part of a tradition of higher education that will enrich their lives and those of future generations.
+Since its inception in 1976, the College Scholarship Program has awarded over $1 MM in scholarships, benefiting 249 Community House Preschool graduates.
+With the support of their families and their individual HJF College Scholarship Committee Coordinator, recipients have become a part of a tradition of higher education that will enrich their lives and those of future generations.

-Since its inception the Houston Junior Forum Community Grants Program has awarded almost $200,000 and has been instrumental in helping nonprofits assist thousands of children, youth, women and seniors.
+Since its inception, the Houston Junior Forum Community Grants Program has there-by awarded over $470,000 and has been instrumental in helping nonprofits assist thousands of children, youth, women, and seniors.